Archives

 Terri Witek

-Terri Witek’s many books of poetry include her 2023 collection, Something’s Missing in This Museum and a new chapbook: copies: I loved you in the hard old way (2024 Sigilist Press).
-Down Water Street is forthcoming from aboveground press in 2025, W/\ SH , a collaboration with poet Amaranth Borsuk ,loops the eco-emergency as a crisis of rain […]
+Terri Witek’s most recent books of poetry include her 2023 collection, Something’s Missing in This Museum (Anhinga Press) and 2 chapbooks: copies: I loved you in the hard old way (2024 Sigilist Press) and Down Water Street (2025 aboveground press).
+W/\ SH , a collaboration with Amaranth Borsuk, loops the eco-emergency as a crisis of rain and smoke between […]

 Gonçalo M. Tavares